- Chronic pain

-- Talk with your healthcare provider to learn about the safety, use, and likely effectiveness of the product or practice you are considering.
+- Talk with your healthcare provider to learn about safety, use, and likely effectiveness of the product or practice that you are considering.

 - If you are considering a practitioner-provided complementary health approach such as spinal manipulation, massage, or acupuncture, ask your health care provider or a nearby hospital to recommend a practitioner.
 Find out if the practitioner has training and experience with your pain condition.